isaackehle/ansible-nvm/README.md

   flags:
     - init            # Downloads the nvm project and installs it globally
     - configure       # Runs the configure scripts to install and change the default type
-    - wipe            # Remove local packages folder
+    - clean           # Remove local packages folder and nvm
     - packages        # Install global and local packages
     - upgrade         # Upgrade global and local packages
     - restart         # Restart the node process(es)